Kia Motors Delivers 15,000 Medical Use Face Shields To The Georgia Emergency Management Agency

 - Production of personal protection equipment expands Kia's "Accelerate the Good" efforts to help people impacted by the COVID-19 pandemic

-IRVINE, Calif., April 23, 2020 /PRNewswire/ -- In response to a shortage of personal protective equipment (PPE) caused by the COVID-19 pandemic, Kia Motors has delivered an initial supply of 15,000 face shields produced at Kia Motors Manufacturing Georgia (KMMG) to the Georgia Emergency Management Agency (GEMA).
+IRVINE, Calif., April 24, 2020 /PRNewswire-HISPANIC PR WIRE/ -- In response to a shortage of personal protective equipment (PPE) caused by the COVID-19 pandemic, Kia Motors has delivered an initial supply of 15,000 face shields produced at Kia Motors Manufacturing Georgia (KMMG) to the Georgia Emergency Management Agency (GEMA).

 "Kia Motors Manufacturing Georgia asked how they could help, and then stepped up to provide life-saving equipment for the heroes on the front lines in the battle against COVID-19," said Georgia Department of Economic Development Commissioner, Pat Wilson.
 "We thank Kia once again for being such a strong partner in our Georgia-made family."